succabs/website/src/content/projects/juoksuloki.md

 ---
 id: juoksuloki
 title: "Juoksuloki"
-summary: "CLI that exports Suunto iOS workouts into tidy Excel sheets for long-form analysis."
+summary: "CLI that turns Suunto iOS workout exports into a clean Excel log."
 description: |
-  Weekend tool that scratches a personal itch: keeping a local archive of every run without vendor lock-in.
-Juoksuloki pulls GPX data via the Suunto App API, normalises it with Pandas, and spits out structured Excel workbooks with pace, heart rate and temperature splits ready for pivot tables.
+  Juoksuloki is a small Python script for pulling your Suunto run exports into a local Excel file.
+  Drop the JSON files into your Mac’s Downloads folder with Airdrop, run the command, and the script moves them into a tidy directory, parses key metrics, and updates a long-term log (juoksuloki.xlsx) sorted by date.
+  Made for iPhone + macOS users who want their run history stored locally without relying on any cloud service.
 category: "Personal Tools"
 chapterIndex: 2
 status: released